-Text Notes: Provided is a site with political cartoons from the University of Texas.
-The teacher (and/or students) can browse this source and find cartoons that relate to the unit's focus, the problem-based question, and the set of debatable questions generated in Activity 1.
+Text Notes: Provided are two sites from the New Yorker and Editorial Cartoonists that provide several political cartoons on the topic of government surveillance.
+The teacher (and/or students) can browse either or both of these sources and find cartoons that relate to the unit's focus, the problem-based question, and the set of debatable questions generated in Activity 1.
 Teachers are encouraged to conduct their own web searches in order to include the most current political cartoons, or cartoons appropriate for the specific classroom context.